nivas789/Incident-Lifecycle-Automation-ServiceNow/README.md

 Phase 3 – Incident Record Creation

-Created an incident for:

-Unable to connect to Corporate VPN

-Relevant incident information such as caller, service, configuration item, service offering, and description was maintained.
+Created an incident for Unable to connect to Corporate VPN and maintained relevant incident information such as caller, service, configuration item, service offering, and description.

 Phase 4 – Incident Classification